Tools for Practice

 EVIDENCE

-• Study participants mostly Caucasian and healthy, 2 doses given 21-28 days apart.
+• Study participants mostly white and healthy, 2 doses given 21-28 days apart.
 Median follow-up ~2 months.
 Cases were symptomatic, laboratory confirmed COVID-19.
 Severe COVID-19 is defined as cardiac, respiratory, other end organ failure, or ICU admission.

 • Children: